 You may need to protect some areas of your garden or yard with some fencing to stop your house rabbit roaming into areas where damage can occur.
 This can be done by taking a pet pen and breaking it up to make a fence.

 Always provide lots of alternatives that your rabbit can chew.
 There are lots of chew toys you can buy in your local pet store such as willow sticks and wicker balls, or free alternatives such as cardboard boxes.
 By providing these distractions you will keep your rabbit amused and away from your plants.

 A wild rabbit is normally quite safe and happy munching on the abundance of plants they are familiar with in their environment.
 However the colourful and exotic plants you may have in your garden or yard can often be very poisonous.
 Sadly your house rabbit will not recognise a plant is toxic by its taste.
 Make sure your house rabbit’s access to flower bets is restricted and place potted plants out of reach.

 Rabbits will always want to test their boundaries

 The grass always looks greener the other side of the fence especially to a curious or hungry rabbit.
 Rabbits like to explore but may not be so good at finding their way back, they are not good at judging the risk there may be outside of the safe environment you provide.

-If you rabbit can roam freely in your garden or yard make sure it has plenty of safe places to shelter so it feels happy and safe, otherwise it may dig its own hole
+- Make sure it has plenty of safe places to shelter so it feels happy and safe and dose not dig a hole for its own shelter

 We are a community of house rabbit enthusiasts with a specific interest in sharing our experiences of living with these special pets.
 We like posting tips on enriching our rabbits environments, preventing damage to our homes and making them safe for our rabbits to inhabit.